Taken from the Faculty Handbook

 - Handbook.
-The committee is responsible for updating an online copy of the Moravian College Faculty Handbook when any changes are required.
-Any such updating will occur when the President, the Board of Trustees, the Provost, and/or the College Faculty creates new policy or changes existing policy.
+The committee is responsible for updating an online copy of the Moravian University Faculty Handbook when any changes are required.
+Any such updating will occur when the President, the Board of Trustees, the Provost, and/or the University Faculty creates new policy or changes existing policy.
 The committee will present any handbook changes to the full faculty and keep a record of those changes.

 The Faculty Advocacy Committee (FAC) is designed to advise the President and serve as a channel of communication between the faculty and the President.

 - to provide leadership and take initiative in representing the goals of the teaching faculty

 - to act on their behalf within the established system of College governance to formally present the teaching faculty’s concerns to the President

 - to formulate specific proposals for review and consideration by the President, by the full faculty, and, through the President by the Board of Trustees as a contribution to decision-making within the University.

 Membership: FAC is composed of six teaching faculty.
 Two tenured teaching faculty members are from SNHS and two tenured teaching faculty members are from SAHSS.
 These four members are elected for three-year terms.
 One full-time faculty member from MTS is elected for a three-year term.
 One untenured faculty member from SAHSS or SNHS is also elected for a three-year term.
 All six terms are staggered to ensure two elections per year.
 No individual may serve on FAC for more than six consecutive years.